 - Apparel items are seeing fee increases of approximately 10%.

 - Contrary to previous years, there are no fee decreases for any categories (for the 2021 fee increases, smaller items actually saw significant fee decreases).

 - No referral fee changes except for a decrease for lawnmowers and snow blowers.

 Amazon 2022 Fee Increases – Standard Size Items

-Amazon has increased fees for standard size items quite significantly.
-The fee increases affect mostly smaller items, going up 7.5% for all weight categories for small standard size.
-For large standard size, fees are going up 1.9% to 6.3%.
-This is one of the biggest fee increases for standard size items in a couple of years.
+Amazon has increased fees for standard-size items quite significantly.
+Amazon FBA fee increases affect mostly smaller items, going up 7.5% for all weight categories for small standard size.
+For large standard size, fees are going up from 1.9% to 6.3%.
+This is one of the biggest fee increases for standard-size items in a couple of years.

 Related reading: The Ultimate Amazon FBA Fee Calculator